Former researchers and visiting scholars

 Arianne Gaetano was a post-doctoral research fellow at the Centre for East and South-East Asian Studies, Lund University 2008-2009.
 She received a PhD in Anthropology and Certificate in Gender Studies from the University of Southern California in 2005.
 She is now an Assistant Professor of Anthropology and a Faculty Affiliate of the Women's Studies Program at Auburn University.

 Karl was a postdoctoral fellow at the Centre for East and South-East Asian Studies between September 2011 and August 2013.
 Karl has a broad and interdisciplinary research interest which covers and combines international relations theory, identity politics, discourse analysis and the politics of historical memory.
 Empirically, he is interested in international relations in East Asia, Sino-Japanese relations, Chinese and Japanese nationalism and war memory.
 He is especially interested in the nexus between international relations and collective memory.
-Karl is now a researcher at the Swedish Institute of International Affairs
+Karl is now professor of international relations at Stockholm University and senior research fellow at the Swedish Institute of International Affairs

 Prof. Christian Göbel